Beata Tadla: Other activities

 A journalist and TV presenter, Beata Tadla has collaborated several times in theater, film (as an actress or lector), as well as on the stage at various TV shows.

-September 3, 1992, she played a court lady in a play directed by Krzysztof Gradowski called Miss baśni i bajek, which has been staged at the Center of Arts - Dramatic Theater in Legnica.
-Further on, March 31, 2012, she played in a premiere of a play Trójka do potęgi in direction of Wojciech Malajkat, staged at Syrena Thater.
+On 3 September 1992 she played a court lady in a play directed by Krzysztof Gradowski called Miss baśni i bajek, which has been staged at the Center of Arts - Dramatic Theater in Legnica.
+Further on, 31 March 2012, she played in a premiere of a play Trójka do potęgi in direction of Wojciech Malajkat, staged at Syrena Theater.
 The same year she sang as a guest in a song Karp 2012.

 She took part in TV series: Barwy szczęścia (2014), Pakt (2016) and Wataha (2017), where she played a journalist.
-She played a part of a presenter in a TV play Bezdech (2013).
+She played a part of a presenter in a TV play, Bezdech (2013).
 Furthermore, she played in documentary series Ocalony świat (2014) and was a lector for a documentary movie Moje Camino (2008).

-She was a contestant during the eight edition of Polish version of Dancing with the Stars in 2018 by TV Polsat.
+She was a contestant during the eighth edition of Polish version of Dancing with the Stars in 2018 by TV Polsat.
 Her dance partner was Jan Kliment, with whom she has won in the finals.

 Private life

 She is a daughter of Irena and Stanisław Tadla.
 She was married trice.
 Her first husband was a sergeant of Polish Army, which she got married with being in her early twenties.
 In 2001 she married journalist of Polsat News, Radosław Kietliński, whom she divorced in January 2014.
 They have a son together.
-Between 2013-2018 she stayed in informal relation with a TV presenter Jarosław Kret.
-In 2021 she married businessman Michał Cebula, who works as deputy president for employee affairs in the state-owned company Enea SA Operator.
+Between 2013 and 2018 she stayed in an informal relationship with a TV presenter Jarosław Kret.
+In 2021 she married a businessman Michał Cebula, who works as a deputy president for employee affairs in a state-owned company Enea SA Operator.